 FIFA Hands Morocco Points Boost, Now 8th Best in the World After AFCON Verdict

-• Morocco has received a significant boost in the FIFA/Coca-Cola World Rankings following the controversial AFCON ruling by the Confederation of African Football
+- Morocco has received a significant boost in the FIFA World Rankings following the controversial AFCON ruling by the Confederation of African Football

-• The update comes after CAF stripped Senegal of the 2025 AFCON title and awarded it to Morocco, a decision that has sparked widespread debate
+- The update comes after CAF stripped Senegal of the 2025 AFCON title and awarded it to the hosts, a decision that has sparked widespread debate

-• Meanwhile, reports indicate that Senegal has lodged an appeal at CAS in a bid to reclaim the crown they originally won on the pitch
+- Meanwhile, reports indicate that Senegal has approached the Court of Arbitration for Sport in a bid to reclaim the crown they originally won on the pitch

-FIFA has moved swiftly to reflect the CAF’s controversial ruling on the 2025 Africa Cup of Nations, handing Morocco a significant boost in the world rankings.
+FIFA has moved swiftly to reflect the CAF’s controversial ruling on the 2025 Africa Cup of Nations (AFCON), handing Morocco a significant boost in the world rankings.

-The update follows CAF’s decision to strip Senegal of the AFCON title and award the final to Morocco, two months after the Teranga Lions had celebrated victory in Rabat.
+The update follows CAF’s decision to strip Senegal of the AFCON title and award it to the host nation, two months after the Teranga Lions celebrated victory in Rabat.

 Source: Getty Images